zacanger/niddesa/text/generated-translations/cullaniddesa/15-chinese-google.md

 given up the fear of terror, and those who have left their bodies and erected hair."
 Sakyamuni.
 "I ask wisdom", I ask his wisdom, I ask Hui, I ask Zheng
-enlightenment: "What is it like, what is established, what kind, and what kind of contrasting wisdom should be wanted的?』」It is Sakyamuni!
+enlightenment: "What is it like, what is established, what kind, and what kind of contrasting wisdom should be wanted的?"'It is Sakyamuni!
 I will ask wisely.

 "How should a person like that be guided": "How should he be guided, should be tempered, should be comforted, should be told, should be considered, should be seen, and should be made clear?
 How?
 Because that higher wisdom should make it arise?
-"Like that kind of person", like that kind of person, like that, that setter, that kind of person, that kind of person, that similar person, whoever has nothing to wait to get Those.”
+"Like that kind of person", like that kind of person, like that, that setter, that kind of person, that kind of person, that similar person, whoever has nothing to wait to get Those."
 For how people like that should be guided.

 Because of that, the brahmin said: